-Fig. 8. (a) Image of Toulouse, SPOT5 (5m) © CNES; (b) corresponding scale map.
+FIGURE 5.3. (a) Image of Toulouse, SPOT5 (5m) © CNES; (b) Corresponding scale map.

-Fig. 9. (a) Image of Marseille, SPOT5 (2.5m, 512 \times 512) \odot CNES; (b) corresponding scale map.
+FIGURE 5.4. (a) Image of Marseille, SPOT5 (2.5m, 512×512) © CNES; (b) Corresponding scale map.

-Finally, we present the scale map for a QuickBird Panchromatic image with a resolution of 0.6m, taken at Ouagadougou.
-In [29], is has been shown that the PSFs of QuickBird satellites can also be approximated by a Gaussian kernel.
+Finally we present the scale map for a QuickBird Panchromatic image with a resolution of 0.6m, taken at Ouagadougou.
+In [28], is has been shown that the PSF of Quickbird satellites can also be approximated by a Gaussian kernel.
 Again we use a value of $\lambda = 1$.
 Considering the high resolution of QuickBird images, shapes smaller than 16 pixels are not taken into consideration.
-This is equivalent to the application of a grain filter of size 16 before the computation of the scale map; see [32].
-The scale map is shown in Figure 10.
+This is equivalent to the application of a grain filter of size 16 before the computation of the scale map, see [31].
+The scale map is shown in Figure 5.5.
 Again it can be observed that for most structures, such as the big buildings on the top left, computed scales are spatially accurate.
-However, for the city block in the middle of the image, the scale of the shape corresponding to the whole block has been associated with all pixels of this shape.
-This shows one of the limitations of the method: each pixel is associated with the scale of exactly one structure.
-A natural extension of the method would be to compute a scale profile at each pixel, in a way similar to [13].
+However, for the city block in the middle of the image, the scale of the shape.
+This shows one of the limitation of the method : to each pixel is associated the scale of exactly one structure.
+A natural extension of the method would be to compute a scale profile at each pixel, in a way similar to [12].

-Fig. 10. (a) Image of Ouagadougou, QuickBird (0.6m, 512 × 512); (b) corresponding scale map.
+FIGURE 5.5. (a) Image of Ouagadougou, Quick-Bird (0.6m, 512×512) © CNES; (b) Corresponding scale map.